World War II casualties of the Soviet Union: Krivosheev's analysis

-Criticism of Krivosheev
+Criticism of Krivosheev's analysis

 Krivosheev's analysis has been disputed by independent scholars in Russia.
 His critics maintain that he underestimated the number of missing in action and POW deaths and deaths of service personnel in rear area hospitals.
 Makhmut Gareev, former Deputy Chief of the General Staff of the Armed Forces of the USSR, maintains that the published information on Soviet casualties is the work of the individual authors and not based on official data.
 According to Gareev the Russian government has not disclosed the actual losses in the war.